CSharperMantle/mixture/README.md

 ### `x-binary`: Binary operations (TAOCP Section 4.5.2)

-This extension adds support to binary operations to registers and words, allowing for bit-wise shifts and conditional jumps on final bit of registers (even/odd).
+This extension adds support for binary operations to registers and words, allowing for bit-wise shifts and conditional jumps on final bit of registers (even/odd).

 #### Shift instructions